 Thirteen years post-launch, Amazon Prime has over 100 million paid Prime members globally.
 In 2017, Amazon.com, Inc. delivered over 5 billion items through Prime subscriptions across the globe, and a large number of members – both internationally and in the US – joined Prime as compared to any of the previous years.
 The company is currently focusing on expanding Prime services to other countries, including Mexico, the Netherlands, Luxembourg, Singapore, Japan, and others.

 In October 2018, the company announced the launch of new Business Prime benefits for all sizes of businesses in the US, Japan, and Germany.
-Currently, Business Prime enables members to visualize spend data and to identify money-saving opportunities using Spend Visibility.
+Currently, Business Prime enables members to visualize spending data and identify money-saving opportunities using Spend Visibility.
 Members can also set policies to improve compliance and maximize their budget with Guided Buying.

 Amazon Web Service (AWS):

-Amazon Alexa, also known as Alexa, is a virtual assistance designed and developed by Amazon.
+Amazon Alexa, also known as Alexa, is a virtual assistant designed and developed by Amazon.
 The device allows the user to speak to an Echo smart speaker and get a range of simple tasks done; such as dimming home lighting, playing or changing music tracks, and making online purchases to name a few.

 Various Amazon Devices:

 In 2017, approximately 10 Mn Echo devices were sold globally, and other devices such as Echo Dot, and Fire TV Stick with Alexa were among the bestselling products offered by Amazon.
-In addition, the company launched Next Gen Fire TV, with enhanced features such as 4K Ultra High Definition (UHD) and HDR, and Fire High Definition 10 Tablet, with 1080p Full HD display features.
-In addition, the company introduced Kindle Oasis reader with waterproof feature and a larger (7-inch) high resolution 300 PPI display.
-The device has built-in ‘Audible’ audio feature, which enables a user to listen to content in books.
+The company launched NextGen Fire TV, with enhanced features such as 4K Ultra High Definition (UHD) and HDR, and Fire High Definition 10 Tablet, with 1080p Full HD display features.
+In addition, the company introduced the Kindle Oasis reader with a waterproof feature and a larger (7-inch) high resolution 300 PPI display.
+The device has a built-in ‘Audible’ audio feature, which enables a user to listen to content in books.

 Amazon Music was launched in public beta on September 25, 2007, and is a music streaming platform and online music store operated by Amazon.com.
 In January 2008, Amazon Music became the first music store to sell music from the four major music labels, as well as many independents, without digital rights management.
 Amazon Music Unlimited is an on-demand, ad-free service, serving users in over 30 countries as of 2017.

-- Amazon ships approximately 1.6 million packages a day
+Amazon ships approximately 1.6 million packages a day.

-- Amazon is developing a futuristic delivery system – Prime Air – which enables Amazon to deliver packages by small drones within 30 minutes
+Amazon is developing a futuristic delivery system – Prime Air – which enables Amazon to deliver packages by small drones within 30 minutes.

-- Amazon employs a large number of individuals from countries across the globe, and this number is more than that of Google, Facebook, and Alibaba combined
+Amazon employs a large number of individuals from countries across the globe, and this number is more than that of Google, Facebook, and Alibaba combined.

 About 7.5% of Seattle’s working-age population are Amazon employees.